-From the point of view of design, the mechanism somehow reminds me micro-rotor calibers made by Glashutte Original, but, of course, features a more Spartan finish, which is limited to very fine machine brushing on the plate and balance bridge, and a nicer, but still engraved by a skilled hand of a robot, oscillating weight that carries nothing more, but the brand’s logo.
+From the point of view of design, the mechanism somehow reminds me micro-rotor calibers made by Glashutte Original, but, of course, features a more Spartan finish, which is limited to fine machine-brushing on the plate and balance bridge, and a nicer, but still engraved by a skilled hand of a robot, oscillating weight that carries nothing more, but the brand’s logo.
 Although the finish is a lot more modest than most luxury watchmakers try to impress you with, I would say that it still matches the timekeeper’s laconic styling in the best way possible.

-As it is often the case in this class of mechanisms, the Caliber P.4001 features a so-called “hacking seconds” function, which basically means that the small seconds hand will jump to “zero” position as soon as you pull the crown in order to set the correct time.
+As it is often the case in this class of mechanisms, the Caliber P.4001 features a so-called “hacking seconds” function, which means that the small-seconds hand will jump to the “zero” position as soon as you pull the crown to set the correct time.
 Another useful feature is the ability to adjust the local time in one-hour increments without affecting the minute hand.

 The Pricing & Availability

-There is still no official info regarding the timekeeper’s international availability.
-As for the price, the MSRP is reported to be as high as $11,700 USD.
-While a bit steep considering current turmoil on financial markets, it is not terribly unusual for Panerai that has a reputation of an expensive brand.
-Also, given the timekeeper’s easily recognizable styling that is almost impossible to compare to any similarly priced models from other brands that are currently available on the market, the tag on this thing seems to be completely justified.
+There is still no official info regarding the international availability of the new collection.
+As for the price, the MSRP is reported to be as high as $11,700.
+While a bit steep considering current turmoil in financial markets, it is not unusual for Panerai that has a reputation for being an expensive brand.
+Also, given the easily recognizable styling that is almost impossible to compare to any similarly priced models from other brands that are currently available on the market, the tag on this thing seems to be completely justified.

 Build quality: 5/5